mexok/nvim-setup/README.md

 Things to notice
 ================

-* I usually work with German keyboard, therefore I will have some keyboard bindings on keys like 'ö' because they are quite easy to reach
+* I usually work with German keyboard, therefore I will have some keyboard bindings on keys like 'ö' because they are quite easy to reach or remappings of 'y' and 'z' because on a German keyboard they are switched and 'z' is easier to reach on a German keyboard than 'y'.
-* I usually do 10 finger writing and don't look at my keyboard at all.
-If you do, I wouldn't recommend nvim, but to learn 10 finger writing first.
+* I do 10 finger writing and don't look at my keyboard at all.
+If you do, I recommend learning 10 finger writing - starting yesterday.

 How to setup